TharunPR/Traffic_light_controller_synthesis/README.md

 **Aim:**

-Synthesize Traffic Light Controller design using Constraints and analyse area and Power reports.
+&emsp;&emsp;Synthesize Traffic Light Controller design using Constraints and analyse area and Power reports.

 **Tool Required:**

-Functional Simulation: Incisive Simulator (ncvlog, ncelab, ncsim)
+&emsp;&emsp;Functional Simulation: Incisive Simulator (ncvlog, ncelab, ncsim)

-Synthesis: Genus
+&emsp;&emsp;Synthesis: Genus

 **Step 1: Getting Started**

-Synthesis requires three files as follows,
+&emsp;&emsp;Synthesis requires three files as follows,

-◦ Liberty Files (.lib)
+&emsp;&emsp;&emsp;&emsp;◦ Liberty Files (.lib)

-◦ Verilog/VHDL Files (.v or .vhdl or .vhd)
+&emsp;&emsp;&emsp;&emsp;◦ Verilog/VHDL Files (.v or .vhdl or .vhd)

 **Step 2 : Creating an SDC File**

-•	In your terminal type “gedit input_constraints.sdc” to create an SDC File if you do not have one.
+&emsp;&emsp;•	In your terminal type “gedit input_constraints.sdc” to create an SDC File if you do not have one.

-** Step 3 : Performing Synthesis**
+**Step 3 : Performing Synthesis**

-The Liberty files are present in the library path,
+&emsp;&emsp;The Liberty files are present in the library path,

-• The Available technology nodes are 180nm ,90nm and 45nm.
+&emsp;&emsp;&emsp;&emsp;• The Available technology nodes are 180nm ,90nm and 45nm.

-• In the terminal, initialise the tools with the following commands if a new terminal is being used.
+&emsp;&emsp;&emsp;&emsp;• In the terminal, initialise the tools with the following commands if a new terminal is being used.

-◦ csh
+&emsp;&emsp;&emsp;&emsp;◦ csh

-◦ source /cadence/install/cshrc
+&emsp;&emsp;&emsp;&emsp;◦ source /cadence/install/cshrc

-• The tool used for Synthesis is “Genus”.
+&emsp;&emsp;&emsp;&emsp;• The tool used for Synthesis is “Genus”.
 Hence, type “genus -gui” to open the tool.

-• Genus Script file with .tcl file Extension commands are executed one by one to synthesize the netlist.
+&emsp;&emsp;&emsp;&emsp;• Genus Script file with .tcl file Extension commands are executed one by one to synthesize the netlist.

 **Synthesis RTL Schematic :**